guardian/ophan-housekeeper/README.md

 an out of office automatic reply, or because the email no longer exists.

-If too many emails bounce, Amazon will put us on 'probation' (this has happened [before](https://github.com/guardian/ophan/issues/2765)), and then blacklist us altogether from sending emails.
+If too many emails bounce, Amazon will put us on 'probation' (this has happened [before](https://github.com/guardian/ophan/issues/2765)), and then place us on a deny list, preventing us from sending emails altogether.

 The Ophan Housekeeper is an AWS Lambda that receives these bounce emails, and for each hard bounce (email no longer exists) it clears all subscriptions for that email